English language proficiency

-Schools receive their equity allocation for English language proficiency as staffing and/or a flexible funding component.
+Schools receive their equity allocation for English language proficiency as a staffing allocation and/or a flexible funding component.
 The use of a flexible funding component enables a more equitable allocation of resources and ensures that all schools with students learning English as an additional language receive an English language proficiency resource allocation.

 Each year schools experience fluctuations in English language proficiency equity funding in response to changes in enrolment patterns and identified need in individual schools.
 Schools are resourced according to need so it is anticipated that under this loading there will be a degree of change from year to year as students progress through the phases of learning English.

-The criteria for calculating the ELP staffing component remains the same:
+The criteria for calculating the English language proficiency staffing component remains the same: